University of Missouri Statement of Financial Responsibility

 Late payment fees

-Student accounts will be subject to a $15 late fee every billing period when payment is not received and processed by the scheduled due date as communicated on the student’s Monthly Billing Statement.
+Student accounts will be subject to a late fee every billing period when the minimum payment is not received and processed by the scheduled due date as communicated on the student’s Monthly Billing Statement.

 The University will assess a monthly 1 percent finance charge on any account that remains unpaid after the payment due date.
 A finance charge is always assessed on any remaining Adjusted Amount Due after the payment due date; therefore, it is to the advantage of the student to avoid finance charges by paying the account balance in full.